 #LiveSkills is a package of resources focusing on live streaming.
 The package includes resources for both primary and secondary aged children, professionals and parents/carers.

-Play Like Share is a three-episode animated series and accompanying resource pack that aims to help 8-10 year olds learn how to stay safe from sexual abuse, exploitation and other risks they might encounter online.
+Subtitled version of Play Like Share - a three-episode animated series and accompanying resource pack that aims to help 8-10 year olds learn how to stay safe from sexual abuse, exploitation and other risks they might encounter online.

 Keeping Children Safe Online is a helpful introduction to the risks children face online developed by CEOP and the NSPCC.
 It is aimed at anyone looking to develop their knowledge.

 These free events provide an overview to CEOP’s Thinkuknow education programme.
 It's run by trained CEOP ambassadors and is aimed at professionals working with children and young people.

 Completing the Ambassador course will enable you to train others to deliver Thinkuknow’s education programme.
 It gives an in depth look into online offending and young people’s use of technology.

 Stay informed with legal, policy and research based guidance on how to support young people and prevent child sexual exploitation.

 Google and Parent Zone have collaborated on a new Key Stage 2 teaching resource, covering internet safety, for UK primary schools.